 Favourite New Films of 2025

-Earlier this month it was announced Netflix wants to buy Warner Bros. - a company that does not care about cinemas or theatrical release, unless its for Oscarn nominations.
+Earlier this month it was announced Netflix wants to buy Warner Bros. - a company that does not care about cinemas or theatrical release, unless its seeking Oscar nominations.

 Even Rian Johnson is ‘frustrated’ because Wake Up Dead Man: A Knives Out Mystery, a Netflix film isn’t in enough cinemas.

 I’m afraid of the worst case scenario if this deal goes ahead and its domino effect outside America.
-I also wonder if it become difficult to program classics from WB’s catalogue.
+I’m also wondering what will be the state programming classics from WB’s catalogue.

-The Vile / Hoba (Majid Al Ansari), a new horror film from the UAE was released during Halloween week.
-It was at several genre film festivals before that and has won Best Horror Feature at Fantastic Fest 2025.
+There’s only one UAE feature film from the past year worth writing, The Vile / Hoba (Majid Al Ansari), a horror film released during Halloween week.
+It was at several genre film festivals before and won Best Horror Feature at Fantastic Fest 2025.
 It’s about polygamy and how it disrupts a family, a topic that I’ve not seen handled this openly in a film.
-I liked it, and will try to write about it more another time.
+I liked it, and will try to write about it another time.

-My list consists of my top 30 of 2025, starting with a ranked top 10 favourites, and the rest is in alphabetical order.
+The following list consists of my top 30 of 2025, starting with a ranked top 10 favourites, and the rest is in alphabetical order.
 I wrote a few words for some of them.
-Might add more later.

 Note: